RROS-Lab/iiwa_cam/iiwa_cam/wiki/KukaClassReference.md

 KukaTreeNode *get_recorded_frames();
 ```

-Get the saved frames from teaching pendant, the Parent frames should be named as "P[nubmer]", e.g., "P0", "P1" ~ "P99"
+Get the saved frames from teaching pendant, the direct children of the world frame should be named as "P[nubmer]", e.g., "P0", "P1" ~ "P99"

 ### end_effector_state
 ```cpp